Dissonance Event Series

 Conversations at the confluence of technology, policy, privacy, security, and law

 The Dissonance Event Series explores the confluence of technology, policy, privacy, security, and law from a global and national perspective.
 It seeks to increase universitywide, multidisciplinary discourse, and support university initiatives, including those related to data science.
+In addition to hosting events throughout the academic year, Dissonance co-sponsors events across campus.
 Recordings of past Dissonance events are available.

 Privacy@Michigan Symposium & Research Showcase

 Privacy is an inherently interdisciplinary research topic that touches many disciplines at U-M. U-M faculty, researchers, students and staff, across many fields, either face or address privacy issues in their work.
-Privacy@Michigan celebrates International Data Privacy Day and aims to bring together faculty, researchers, students and staff from different colleges, schools and units across campus with the goal of sparking ongoing, multidisciplinary conversations about privacy's role in society — here at U-M and worldwide.
+Privacy@Michigan celebrates International Data Privacy Day, held every year on January 28, and aims to bring together faculty, researchers, students and staff from different colleges, schools and units across campus with the goal of sparking ongoing, multidisciplinary conversations about privacy's role in society — here at U-M and worldwide.

-IA marks National Cybersecurity Awareness Month with special events, featured information about IT security, and more.
-See Cybersecurity Awareness Month 2018 for information about the most recent recognition of the month.
+Every October, IA marks National Cybersecurity Awareness Month with special events, featured information about IT security, and more.
+See National Cybersecurity Awareness Month 2019 for information about what was done in 2019.